SonRobo/CS116/report.md

 While we achieved some improvements, our overall approach faced several challenges, particularly with handling the large dataset and optimizing feature engineering.
 Future efforts should focus on more robust feature selection and feature engineering to enhance model performance.

-The highest notebook score we have is about 0.513.
+The highest notebook private score we have is 0.51514.
 Then a notebook [This is the way](https://www.kaggle.com/code/tritionalval/this-is-the-way) appear and we have try to improve the score but it stay the same.
 Finally we got 0.51507 fromm that notebook.

+We saw this notebook [VotingClassifier Home Credit](https://www.kaggle.com/code/jonathanchan/votingclassifier-home-credit/notebook) several days before the competition end but we forgot to submit it.
+After the competition is ended we submit that notebook and get 0.51601.
+Which is the best score.